Sudhansh6/Stock-Analysis/README.md

 |ATM| 2210| 0.5| Rs.12/-| 30*0.5 = 15| 12+15 = 27| 125%|
 |Slightly ITM| 2200| 0.7| Rs.22/-| 30*0.7 = 21| 22+21 = 43| 95.45%|
 |Deep ITM| 2150| 1| Rs.75/-| 30*1 = 30| 75 + 30 =105| 40%|

+- Deltas of the call and puts can be added as long as it belongs to the same underlying.
+- Positions such as this – which have a combined delta of 0 are also called ‘Delta Neutral’ positions.
+Delta Neutral positions do not get impacted by any directional change.
+They behave as if they are insulated to the market movements.However, Delta neutral positions react to other variables like Volatility and Time.
+- This technique of adding up the deltas is very helpful when you have multiple option positions running simultaneously and you want to identify the overall directional impact on the positions.
+- Futures contract is only affected by the direction of the market, however the options contracts are affected by many other variables besides the direction of the markets.
+- Delta also *represents* the probability of the moneyness to change to favourable conditions.
+As in, if the delta of an OTM option is 0.3, then the probability that this Option turns into an ITM before expiry is 30%.